tsaastam/packer-centos-vagrant/README.md

 Congratulations, you now have a Vagrant VM image that you can install on all your machines.

-There are many other projects around with more detailed templates and better information; see e.g. [https://github.com/boxcutter/centos](https://github.com/boxcutter/centos).
+I hope this has helped you to get started.
+To expand on this, there are many other projects around with more detailed templates and better information; see e.g. [https://github.com/boxcutter/centos](https://github.com/boxcutter/centos).